devn5900/git_III_practice_assignmnet/README.md

 # git_III_practice_assignmnet
 Check whether a number is Prime or not
+Please Correct it.